 GET IN TOUCH

-Do you have a travel question, want to work with me or simply just want to connect?
+Do you have a question relating to the content on this website, want to work with me or simply just want to connect?
 I'd love to hear from you.
-Fill out the form below
+Fill out the form below.

 Delphi is a famous historic site which housed Ancient Greece’s most famous oracle, Apollo.
 It was considered by the ancient Greeks to be the centre or naval of the world.
 The Pan-Hellenic sanctuary is situated at the foot of Mount Parnassus and is approximately 6 miles (10 km) from the Gulf of Corinth.
 Delphi is now a major archaeological site with well-preserved ruins.
 It was designated a UNESCO World Heritage site in 1987.

 According to Greek mythology, it is here that the two eagles sent out by Zeus from the ends of the universe to find the navel of the world met.
 The sanctuary of Delphi, set within a most spectacular landscape, was for many centuries the cultural and religious centre and symbol of unity for the Hellenic world.

 No trip to the Greek capital should be without a visit to the Acropolis.
 The ancient citadel is one of the most important ancient sites in the Western world and contains several buildings of significant architectural importance.
 The most famous building is the Parthenon which was dedicated to the Greek goddess Athena.
 The stunning monuments stand tall over Athens and can be seen from practically anywhere in the city.
 Beautifully illuminated at night and capturing the shimmering rays of the sunset, the Acropolis symbolises the pinnacle of Classical Greece.